richb-hanover/OpenWrtScripts/Why a Spare Router?.md

     (e.g., connect using `ssh root@sparerouter`)
   * **luci-app-sqm** All OpenWrt routers should have the SQM package installed to minimize bufferbloat
-  * **travelmate**	and
+  * **travelmate**	_and_
-  * **luci-app-travelmate** This package allows a router to act as a Wifi repeater.
+  * **luci-app-travelmate** This package allows a router to act as a Wifi repeater by making a wireless "uplink" to an existing network
-    It also allows you to connect wirelessly to an "upstream router" for additional downloads without requiring an Ethernet cable for the WAN port.
+    Even if there's no Ethernet connection for the spare routers's WAN port, the wireless uplink lets you download additional packages.

 ## Modifications

 This script provides a stable platform for re-deploying old routers.